Europe Code Week Challenges at Primary School “Matija Gubec” Cernik, Croatia

 Image 2.
 My own masterpiece

-Then, the second challenge was Create a spiral in which students need to write a project in Scratch to create a spiral, using the pen blocks, a loop and a variable.
-Above all, the purpose of this challenge was to learn and practice a loop and variables while enhance creativity with coding.
+Then, the second challenge was to Create a spiral in which students needed to write a project in Scratch to create a spiral, using the pen blocks, a loop and a variable.
+Above all, the purpose of this challenge was to learn and practice a loop and variables while enhancing creativity with coding.
 Here are some of our spirals.

 Image 3: Bruna’s spiral